motionseed/paymentrestrictionsip/README.md

 ## Support or Contact

-Having trouble or idea with Bitcoin HD? [contact support](https://www.motionseed.com/en/contact-us) and we’ll help you sort it out.
+Having trouble with the module? [contact support](https://www.motionseed.com/en/contact-us) and we’ll help you sort it out.

 :thumbsup: We do our best to provide you quality modules, Participate to this effort, here our Bitcoin Address :